niik/RxSpy/Readme.md

 If you have a rought idea of what areas of your app you'd want to monitor you can use [explicit capture](https://github.com/niik/RxSpy/pull/24) to only look at a specific set of observables.

 The long term plan is to build a companion app to the Live View tool that does non-realtime analysis of a captured file.
+See [#25](https://github.com/niik/RxSpy/pull/25) for more info on that.

 ## Running it